flarehotspot/sdk-utils/sdk/mkdocs/docs/api/plugin-api.md

 ```

 ## Translate
-It is a utility function used to convert a key into a translated string.
+It is a utility function used to convert a message key into a translated string.
 Example usage:
 ```go
 package main
 // truncated code...